Module - Introductory Coding for Medicine

 Class Style

-The classes will be conducted through online interactive chat session.
+The classes will be conducted online through zoom and interactive chat sessions.

 Sessions